Rob-rls/Task-List-Project/README.md

 The project is now complete!
 The program works as defined above.

 Some ideas to update as I learn more Ruby:
 1. Make it web-based!
-Command line only programs are so 1980's... :) \n
+Command line only programs are so 1980's... :)
-2. Use Gems to give it a GUI \n
+2. Use Gems to give it a GUI
-3. Allow the user to retreive different list ie, "Shopping List" and "Holiday Checklist" etc.. \n
+3. Allow the user to retreive different list ie, "Shopping List" and "Holiday Checklist" etc..